geeknik/glitch-gremlin-ai/DESIGN.md

 12. Conclusion

-The Glitch Gremlin AI—powered by $GLITCH—combines the playful nature of a memecoin with an undeniably practical utility: Chaos-as-a-Service for Solana dApps.
+The Glitch Gremlin AI—powered by $GREMLINAI—combines the playful nature of a memecoin with an undeniably practical utility: Chaos-as-a-Service for Solana dApps.
 By seamlessly integrating on-chain governance, an escrow-based token model, and an off-chain AI engine capable of delivering controlled chaos, the platform addresses a real need for security and stress testing.
 The expanded design outlined here covers the full lifecycle of chaos requests, from creation and execution to finalization and community governance.

-Provided the dev team adheres to these specifications and robust security practices, $GLITCH can become a mainstay in the Solana ecosystem—empowering developers to embrace the chaos while mitigating the very real risks their applications might face in production.
+Provided the dev team adheres to these specifications and robust security practices, $GREMLINAI can become a mainstay in the Solana ecosystem—empowering developers to embrace the chaos while mitigating the very real risks their applications might face in production.